cyberark/cyberark-conjur-cli/README.md

 ![](https://img.shields.io/badge/Certification%20Level-Certified-6C757D?link=https://github.com/cyberark/community/blob/main/Conjur/conventions/certification-levels.md)

 The Conjur CLI is a **Certified** level project.
-It's been reviewed by CyberArk to verify that it will work securely with CyberArk Conjur Enterprise (previously known as DAP) as documented.
+It's been reviewed by CyberArk to verify that it will work securely with CyberArk Conjur Enterprise (previously known as Dynamic Access Provider).
 In addition, CyberArk offers Enterprise-level support for these features.
 For more detailed information on our certification levels, see [our community guidelines](https://github.com/cyberark/community/blob/main/Conjur/conventions/certification-levels.md#community)
 .